progit/progit2/TRANSLATING.md

 * Stick to a common style and format for the translation.
 * Be sure to read and understand the basics of [Asciidoc formatting](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/).
 Not following the asciidoc syntax can lead to problems with building/compilation of the pdf, epub and html files needed for the book.

-## Translating the Book to Another Language
+## Translating the book to another language

 ### Existing Projects